Coinbird/couchdb-dump/README.md

-Couchdb-dump with -o (dump to array) and -v (dump design docs only) flags
+Couchdb-dump with -o (dump to array), -v (dump design docs only), -k (allow custom view dumping) flags
 ============

 ## Modification info for this fork